babblevoice/tino/README.md

 - allow use of content file tag value in template file subpath
 - extend use of path tag to other nested files
 - revise remaining commands to equivalent Python method calls
+- generate an XML summary for each content category
 - extend live serving to reload page and revise to diff
 - memoise completed partial filenames
 - refactor and comment